jhallen/vivado_setup/README.md

 Here is one way to structure your FPGA project so that it is compatible with both Xilinx Vivado GUI in project mode and source control.
-This setup allows you to check in the minimum number of files needed so that you can easily recreate the project in another workspace.
+This setup allows you to check in the minimum number of files needed so that you can easily recreate the project in another sandbox.

 To save you some time: